Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 Examples files can be found [here](../static/data/test_data/qnorm_log2).

 ### Option 2: Loading PTCF file to explore a pairwise trend comparison
-The user can select a PTCF file generated previously.
+The user can directly upload one PTCF file and explore the trend comparisons.

 An example file can be found [here](../static/data/test_data/ptcf).